ToJans/tojans.github.com/content/services.md

 ## Challenges

-Due to my background in [EA](https://en.wikipedia.org/wiki/Enterprise_architecture)/[DDD](https://en.wikipedia.org/wiki/Domain-driven_design), organizations usually hire me for strategic engagements.
+Due to my diverse background in [EA](https://en.wikipedia.org/wiki/Enterprise_architecture)/[DDD](https://en.wikipedia.org/wiki/Domain-driven_design), organizations usually hire me for very diverse engagements.
 Some of their challenges:

  - Lack of trust between business and IT;
  - Our IT landscape is fragmented and/or outdated;